On the Existence of Simpler Machine Learning Models: Connection to Simplicity Measures

 Note that the data sets we considered have the same width for the geometrical margin $d = \sqrt{2}(2a - 1)$ (see Figures \ref{fig:margin1}, \ref{fig:margin2}).
 Now, we are left to show that the Rashomon ratios are different.

-For the functional space of origin-centered lines we have a unique parameterization and a one-to-one correspondence between an actual model and its parameterization.
-Therefore, if the Rashomon set is a single connected component, an angle $\alpha$ between the two most distant models in the Rashomon set gives us some information about the Rashomon volume.
+For the hypothesis space of origin-centered lines we have a unique parameterization and a one-to-one correspondence between an actual model and its parameterization.
+Therefore, if the Rashomon set is a single connected component, an angle $\alpha$ between the two most distant models in the Rashomon set gives us some information about the size of the Rashomon set.
 In particular, we can compute the Rashomon ratio as a ratio of the angle $\alpha$ that represents the Rashomon set and the angle $\beta$ that corresponds to the hypothesis space as shown on Figure \ref{fig:margin3}.
 Since the hypothesis space is defined on the unit-hypercube, $\beta = \pi/2$ and for the Rashomon parameter $\theta = 0$ the Rashomon ratio is: